Project-Saphi/Saphira/documentation/features.md

 ## Member Count Celebration

 Every 100 members Saphira will post a message in the main channel to celebrate the current member count.
+The main channel can be configured in the [bot configuration](./setup.md).